5 Aphrodisiac Valentine's Cocktails to Seriously Up Your Romance Game

-Muddle pistachios, and then add 1 1/2 oz.
-G&B, 1 oz. coconut cream, 1/2 oz.
-Meyer lemon, 1/2 oz.
-Roya Spirit, and 1/4 oz. rose water.
-Vigorously shake all ingredients with ice and double strain into stemless red wine glass.
+Muddle pistachios, and then add 1 1/2 ounces Gem & Bolt, 1 ounce coconut cream, 1/2 ounce Meyer lemon, 1/2 ounce Roya Spirit, and 1/4 ounce rose water.
+Vigorously shake all ingredients with ice and double strain into stemless red wineglass.
 Garnish with cardamom sprinkle.

 Inspiration: Passion and Power

-There's nothing more attractive than a person brimming with self-love and confidence in who they are.
-Drina, Coon and Moradi created a cocktail that does just that, and more.
+There's nothing more attractive than a person brimming with self-love and confidence.
+Drina, Coon, and Moradi created a Valentine's cocktail that help you achieve just that and more.
 "The secret to harnessing our natural powers is sometimes as simple as cleansing ourselves from everything else," they said.
 "In this case, we created a special 'black syrup' made of Roya Spirit and activated charcoal, stirred with a sacral tincture.
 This has been specifically crafted to ground our intuition and stabilize our emotions so we can interact openly and honestly with our surroundings.
 The raspberry leaf is rich in nutrients that strengthen our body, especially in reproduction."

 2 oz.
 Gem & Bolt Mezcal + Damiana (or your own mezcal of choice)